Physician Assistant Salary Information

 If you are interested in a profession within the medical field there are many different types of careers out there for you to choose from.
 A physician assistant is a great way to get your foot in the door of the medical field without having to attend several years of medical school.
 A physician assistant has various job functions.
 Their main job will be to assist the doctor in whatever way is needed.

 Most physicians assistants will be required to do some or all of the following tasks.
 PA’s will pull charts and review them before seeing the patient.
 They will do routine exams such as physicals and order any needed tests such as x-rays and blood samples.
 PAs will be in charge of the initial diagnosis for a patient’s condition.
 They may also provide treatment for the patient under the doctor’s supervision.
 As a PA you will also give medications and advise the patient on any after care that is needed.
 Physician assistants also record the progress on the medical record charts and complete any insurance paperwork that may be needed.

-Physician Assistant Salary Statistics:
+Physician Assistant Salary Statistics

 As a physician assistant you will be paid a very substantial physician assistant salary.
 The current average for the physician assistant salary is $87,000 yearly.
 However, as with all careers this will depend on many factors.
 Some things that will affect you are the level of experience you have, the level of education and degrees that you have and even the region that you work in.
 There are many things that you can do to increase the average amount of your physician assistant income.

-Physician Assistant Educational Requirements:
+Physician Assistant Educational Requirements

 One of the reasons that you make such a great physician assistant wage is that you will need to have lots of training and education before you can start working.
 In order to start your career as a physician assistant you will need to attend one of the 159 accredited programs so that you may become licensed once your education is complete.
 This is required to work in any of the 50 states.
 Most physician assistant programs require that you have an associate degree in a science or math before they will accept you into the program.

-Physician Assistant Work Environment Information:
+Physician Assistant Work Environment Information